Is Celsius Bad for You? Fact Checking & Ingredient Analysis

 Ingredients such as green tea extract, which contains catechins and caffeine, are known to increase thermogenesis—the process by which the body burns calories to produce heat.

-Studies have shown that these compounds can help enhance metabolic rate and promote fat oxidation, thereby aiding in weight loss efforts (Hursel et al., 2011).
+Studies have shown that these compounds can help increase metabolic rate and promote fat oxidation, thereby aiding in weight loss efforts (Hursel et al., 2011).

 Additionally, chromium, included in Celsius drinks, plays a role in regulating blood sugar levels and reducing cravings, which can further support weight management.